-A hospital is a facility that is licensed to provide inpatient and outpatient surgical, medical and psychiatric care to members who are acutely ill.
+A hospital is a facility that is licensed to provide inpatient and outpatient surgical and medical care to members who are acutely ill.
 Services must be under the supervision of licensed physicians and include 24-hour-a-day nursing service by licensed registered nurses.